project

 Step 4: Brainstorming

-As a group, we considered multiple product ideas and discussed which product would be unique, creative and sufficient for our users.
+As a group, we explored multiple product ideas and discussed which solution would be the most unique, creative, and useful for our users.

 We sketched out the idea of our product: